django.contrib.auth¶

 -

-if the user has the specified permission, where perm is in the format"<app label>.<permission codename>"
+Trueif the user has each of the specified permissions, where each perm is in the format"<app label>.<permission codename>".
+If the user is inactive, this method will always returnFalse.If

-is passed in, this method won’t check for a permission for the model, but for this specific object.
+objis passed in, this method won’t check for permissions for the model, but for the specific object.

 -

-.
-If the user is inactive, this method will always returnFalse
+Trueif the user has any permissions in the given package (the Django app label).
+If the user is inactive, this method will always returnFalse.

 -